-Investor Asks on the CHRB Engagement
+Investor Statement and Asks on the CHRB Engagement

 Under the UN Guiding Principles on Business and Human Rights, all companies are expected to conduct effective human rights due diligence to ensure that they are not causing, contributing, or directly linked to human rights abuses.
 Through their leverage as shareholders, investors can engage with their portfolio companies to ensure they take steps to mitigate, prevent, or cease harms to which they are connected.